Showing posts with label Driving - Racers. Show all posts

 I fancy a road trip!

-Accolade's Test Drive was released in 1987 and is one of the games I got free with my first Atari ST computer.
-So I have fond memories of playing this game during my early 16-bit days.
-It begins with an intro animation of a dude sitting in his Porsche before winding down the window to display a cheesy grin and then speeding into the sunset.
-So cool.
+Accolade's Test Drive was released in 1987 and is one of the games I got free with my Atari ST, so I have fond memories of it during my early 16-bit days.
+It begins with an intro of a dude sitting in his Porsche, before winding down the window to display his very-cheesy grin.
+Then he speeds off into the sunset!!

-There are five sports cars to choose from and each is viewed on the main menu with lots of technical details (that I've never read).
-Their artwork is gorgeous and I personally think the Corvette is the best of the bunch for a road trip.
+There are five sports cars, and each is on the main menu with lots of technical details (that I've never read).
+Their artwork is gorgeous, and I personally think the Corvette is the best of the bunch for a road trip.

 I've never really been much of a Porsche fan...
 More of a girl's sports car, right?